 The festival was covered widely by media across Africa and also had a large social media engagement averaging 500 million impressions.
-The successful gathering of the presidents, top government officials, business leaders and leading scholars to kick off discourse on the future of the continent. reaffirmed the Group's convening power, important component championing Thought Leadership Africa Kusi Ideas Festival will become the thought flagship leadership event for NMG in the continent and is expected to be held in different countries in Africa going forward.
+The successful gathering of the presidents, top government officials, business leaders and leading scholars to kick off discourse on the future of the continent. reaffirmed the Group's convening power, an important component championing Thought Leadership in Africa.
+Kusi Ideas Festival will become the flagship thought leadership event for NMG in the continent and is expected to be held in different countries in Africa going forward.